oracle/docker-images/OracleWebLogic/dockerfiles/12.2.1.3/README.md

    - For more information on the Oracle WebLogic Server 12cR2 Generic Full Distribution, visit [WebLogic Server 12.2.1.3 Documentation](http://docs.oracle.com/middleware/12213/wls/index.html).

- * Fusion Middleware Infrastructure Distribution

-   - For more information on the Oracle WebLogic Server 12cR2 Infrastructure Full Distribution, visit [WebLogic Server 12.2.1.3 Infrastructure Documentation](https://docs.oracle.com/middleware/12213/core/INFIN/).

 ## Copyright
-Copyright (c) 2014-2017 Oracle and/or its affiliates.
+Copyright (c) 2014-2018 Oracle and/or its affiliates.
 All rights reserved.